Pediatric Nurse

 Certification is not required for pediatric nurses; however, some employers may require it.
 The primary certification pediatric nurses earn is the Certified Pediatric Nurse (CPN) credential from the Pediatric Nursing Certification Board (PNCB)

 To be eligible for this certification, nurses must have 1,800 practice hours in the past 24 months or five years of work experience as a pediatric nurse with at least 3,000 hours, of which 1,000 must be in the past 24 months.
-Once eligibility has been determined, nurses may schedule and take the exam, which consists of 175 questions, takes three hours to complete, and costs $300.
+Once eligibility has been determined, nurses may schedule and take the exam, which consists of 175 questions and takes three hours to complete.

-The PNCB offers additional certifications such as Acute Care Certified Pediatric Nurse Practitioner (CPNP-AC), Primary Care Certified Pediatric Nurse Practitioner (CPNP-PC), and Pediatric Primary Care Mental Health Specialist (PMHS).
+The PNCB offers additional certifications, including the Acute Care Certified Pediatric Nurse Practitioner (CPNP-AC), Primary Care Certified Pediatric Nurse Practitioner (CPNP-PC), and Pediatric Primary Care Mental Health Specialist (PMHS).
 The American Nurse Credentialing Center also offers a Pediatric Nursing Certification (PED-BC), which is less common.

 How Much Do Pediatric Nurses Make?

-The 3,047,530 nurses in the US earn $82,750 per year on average, according to the Bureau of Labor Statics (BLS May 2021).
+The 3,282,010 nurses in the US earn $98,4300 per year on average, according to the Bureau of Labor Statistics (BLS May 2024).
 Currently, the BLS doesn’t differentiate earnings based on specialty.
-The percentiles for wages are:
+As of January 2026, the latest available percentiles for wages were:

 Pediatric Nurse Career Alternatives